GuntherRademacher/rex-parser-generator/docs/sample-grammars/README.md

 &nbsp;
 # Sample Grammars

-These sample grammars demonstrate how to create functional REx parsers.
-The links below are sorted alphabetically, while the detailed sections are arranged by ascending grammar size.
+These sample grammars demonstrate how to create working REx parsers.
+The links below are sorted alphabetically, and the more detailed sections further down are arranged by ascending grammar size.

  - [CSS-Selectors-3.ebnf](#sample-grammar-css-selectors-3ebnf)
  - [EcmaScript-5.ebnf](#sample-grammar-ecmascript-5ebnf)